ChrisBeeley/hsma5_work/README.md

 # HSMA 5_work

 This repo collects all of my work on the [HSMA](https://arc-swp.nihr.ac.uk/news/hsma-5-its-back/) programme.
-The work itself is licensed CC0 but please note that the work itself is based on [repos](https://github.com/hsma5) with different licences.
-I am careful, therefore, not to include any of the materials from the programme in this repo.
+The work is licensed cc-by-nc-sa because that is the licence of the [repos](https://github.com/hsma5) from the course.
+I am complying with this licence firstly by linking to the original material and secondly by distributing derivatives under the same licence.